NarayanSchuetz/edf2parquet/README.md

 # edf2parquet
 Simple utility package to convert EDF/EDF+ files into Apache Parquet format while preserving the EDF file header information and signal headers metadata information.
+Currently, each signal is stored as a separate parquet file, with the option to automatically add a pandas readable DatetimeIndex.

 ## Installation